 - working or ordinarily working in the UK

 - not already in a qualifying pension scheme.

 Most workers will be eligible jobholders unless the employer already has a qualifying pension scheme.
 These are the workers for which automatic enrolment will be required.

-For 2020/21, the minimum Auto Enrolment contribution rates are now at their expected maximum of 3% employers and 5% employees, giving a total of 8% contribution (with an additional 2% tax relief available).
+For 2022/23, the minimum Auto Enrolment contribution rates are at their expected maximum of 3% employers and 5% employees, giving a total of 8% contribution (with an additional 2% tax relief available).
 The employer’s contribution and total contribution are minimums that must be met.
-If an employer chooses to pay a contribution of 6%, then the employee is only required to pay a contribution of 2% to meet the minimum total contribution of 8%.
+If an employer chooses to pay a contribution of 6%, then the employee is only required to pay a contribution of 2% to meet the minimum total contribution of 8%, however the employee can voluntarily pay more.
 If an employee chooses to pay a 10% contribution, the employer must still pay their minimum 3%, even though the total contribution would be above the minimum total contribution at 13%.

 Most well-known pension providers offer Auto Enrolment compliant schemes, and there are several providers who specialise in providing Auto Enrolment compliant schemes.
 The government low-cost scheme which all employers can use is called the National Employment Savings Trust (NEST).

 It is important that the pension scheme chosen will deliver good outcomes for the employee’s retirement savings.
 This may mean that an existing employer’s scheme may not be appropriate as it may have been designed for the needs of higher paid and more senior employees.